 There are different kinds of epilepsy surgery.
 One kind of surgery involves removing a specific area of the brain which is thought to be causing the seizures.
 Another kind involves separating the part of the brain that is causing seizures from the rest of the brain.

 On this page when we use the word 'surgery' we mean epilepsy surgery.

 When would someone have surgery?

 For some people surgery can stop or reduce the number of seizures they have.
-It might be considered if anti-epileptic drugs (AEDs) have not stopped or significantly reduced the number of seizures a person has.
+It might be considered if anti-seizure medication (ASM - previously called anti-epileptic drugs, or AEDs) have not stopped or significantly reduced the number of seizures.

 Can I have surgery?